 With Thrive Optimize, there’s no need for me to install any additional tracking scripts to my website or landing pages.

-And, for the record, I do use CrazyEgg from time to time because I love that tool too.
+And, as I hinted, I do use CrazyEgg from time to time because I love that tool too.

-OK, so here is a quick list of the benefits of using Thrive Optimize with Thrive Architect for your online business.
+OK, so here is a quick list of the benefits of using Thrive Optimize with Thrive Architect for your landing page conversion design and marketing.

 What are the features of Thrive Optimize?